 Want this content in audio format?
 Just click play below!

-Have Questions Ready: In addition to being generally informed about the school and program, you want to make sure you leave campus with all your personal questions answered.
-We have some great resources to help you think of questions you might want to ask in Questions to Ask Interested Coaches and Asking Questions That Matter for Players and for parents.
-Don’t be scared to ask difficult or challenging questions, you need to make sure you are completely informed.
+In addition to being generally informed about the school and program, you want to make sure you leave campus with all your personal questions answered.
+We have some great resources to help you think of questions you might want to ask college coaches during a visit and during the recruiting process in general.
+Take a look at Asking the Right Questions in Recruitment for ideas or go right to our Questions to Ask Interested Coaches article.
+You should feel comfortable asking about anything.
+Don’t be scared to ask difficult or challenging questions, you need to make sure you are completely informed when you make your decision.

 Wear a nice, clean set of clothes.
 You don’t have to dress up fancy, but putting in the effort to clean up a bit and show that the meeting is important to you will be noticed.
 You don’t want to seem like you just rolled out of bed or don’t care enough to put in the effort to present yourself well.